miaowing/nest-schedule/README.md

 ### Log

-It will use console as default logger.
+The schedule uses console as default logger.

 If you want to use yourself log library, please implements LoggerService interface.